The equivariant cohomology for semidirect product actions: Torus actions and compatible involutions

 \section{Torus actions and compatible involutions}

-In this section, we will consider cohomology with coefficients over $\bk = \F_2$ (and we will omit it in our notation).
+In this section, we will consider cohomology with coefficients over $\bk = \F_2$.
 Let $X$ be a space with an action of a torus $T$ and let $\tau\colon X \rightarrow X$ be an involution.
 We say that $\tau$ is \textit{compatible} if $\tau(g\cdot x) = g^{-1}\cdot \tau(x)$ for any $g \in T$ and $x \in X$.
-Examples of such spaces appear naturally as toric varieties in algebraic geometry, Hamiltonian torus actions on symplectic manifolds and topological generalizations of these spaces as quasitoric manifolds, torus manifolds and moment angle complexes \cite{davis1991convex}, \cite{hattori2001theory}, \cite{buchstaber2002torus}.
+Examples of such spaces appear naturally as toric varieties in algebraic geometry, Hamiltonian torus actions on symplectic manifolds and topological generalizations of these spaces such as quasitoric manifolds, torus manifolds and moment angle complexes \cite{buchstaber2002torus}, \cite{davis1991convex}, \cite{hattori2001theory}.

-The aim of this section is to describe the equivariant cohomology for any $T$-space $X$ with a compatible involution $\tau$.
-Firstly, notice that in this case there is a well defined action of the group $G = T \rtimes_\tau \Zd$ where $\Zd$ acts on $T$ by inversion.
-Conversely, an action of $G$ on $X$ induces an action of $T$ with a compatible involution $\tau$ on $X$.
-Therefore, the equivariant cohomology of a $T$-space with a compatible involution can be approached by studying the $G$-equivariant cohomology of $X$.